 Here at Acadia Canine Academy, we use positive reinforcement through the reward system.
 The rewards being praise, food (raw hotdogs), and toys.
 The food and toys work with a dog’s instinctual food drive and play drive.
 There is no reason to hurt a dog to teach it.
 Each dog is unique in its levels of instinctual drives, and the job of a true dog trainer is to identify the most present drive and to use that drive to effectively train the dog.
 Never punish the dog; any error is always the handler’s fault.
 We also encourage you to read our Google reviews from satisfied customers.

 How to enroll your dog in the Board & Train Program- Once you have done your due diligence, and you are convinced that Acadia Canine Academy is the best game in town for your dog, we ask that you go to our website homepage and click on the registration tab.
 This is a drop-down menu that contains two forms relevant to the Board & Train Program.
-Fill out the long registration form, which has a provision within it to upload current vaccination records in a PDF format.
+Fill out the Board & Train Registration form, which has a provision within it to upload current vaccination records in a PDF format.
 You may also send your current vaccination records via a JPG photo through email or text.
 There is a questionnaire part of this form which is important that you fill out to the best of your ability that will help us in understanding what your goals are and what the history of your dog is.
 There are preliminary questions that we must ask you usually over the phone before you sign your dog up to determine if your dog can be trained by us without medicinal intervention first.
 These questions are as follows, (1) Have you ever seen your dog tremble/shake in nervousness?
 (2) Is your dog sensitive to loud noises such as thunderstorms, fireworks, motorcycles, gunshots and the like?
 If the answers to these questions are yes, it is likely that your dog has genetically weak nerves and/or trauma.
 (3) Has your dog ever been exposed to trauma such as having been bitten by another dog in a dog park when it was a puppy?
 Dog parks in our opinion are like "gladiator rings", you do not know what is in them as for the other dogs nor do most of the other dog owners for that matter.
 All too many young dogs have been bitten and traumatized in dog parks resulting in amplified defense drive creating fear barkers and even fear biters.
 It is similar to PTSD.
-The other form that you must fill out is the Board and Train Agreement, wherein you suggest the dates that you would like to have your dog trained.
+The Board & Registration Form is where you suggest the dates that you would like to have your dog trained.
 When you hit the submit button, the forms are emailed to us automatically.
 We must have a $500.00 deposit made either through Zelle, Venmo, or check.
 Venmo address is @James-Stile in order to process a file for your dog.
 We immediately print out those forms and put together a folder for your dog.
 We contact you within 24 hours and ask that, together, we pull up our calendars and determine the best time of the day that works for you to drop-off your dog.
 Payment is due in full at the time of the drop off.
 Unscrupulous people have set this precedent.
 We pay for our gasoline at the pump and our groceries at the cashier checkout.
 Credit cards are not accepted nor debit cards as they have a 3.9% processing fee.
 We do not believe in passing that incidental charge onto the client, and we have discovered through breeders’ experiences and other trainers that credit card charges can be contested and the provider does not get paid boiling down to theft of services.
 We accept personal checks, Zelle, Venmo, cash, and money orders.